Understanding the Mental and Emotional Health Needs of LGBTQ Individuals

 Significant distrust and other concerns associated with rejection can be addressed in the safe and warm environment of therapy.
 A skilled LGBTQ mental health professional can help you identify the causes of your trust issues and help you to cope with fears and anxiety about making connections with others with individual and couples counseling.

 Unfortunately, it’s difficult to change the stigmas and ungrounded fears of those around you.
 However, you can work on finding ways to cope with your environment and finding hope and happiness with who you are.
-With dedication and the guidance of a therapist, you can begin rebuilding a foundation of trust with those who truly care for you.
+With dedication and the guidance of a therapist, you can begin rebuilding a foundation of trust with those who genuinely care for you.

 Marriage and Having a Children Pose Unique Challenges

 Many people in the LGBTQ community have worked for decades to achieve marriage equality and to enjoy a historically high degree of legal protection to build a family.
-Even though same-sex marriage has been legalized in every state, many hurdles remain and there are still many who harbor negative beliefs about same-sex marriage.
+Even though same-sex marriage has been legalized in every state, many hurdles remain, and there are still many who harbor negative beliefs about same-sex marriage.

 According to Robert M. Kertzner, MD, the U.S. Supreme Court ruling allowing same-sex marriage in every state has helped to lessen the stress for many same-sex couples.
 “By underscoring the sanctity of liberty in matters of personal expression and intimacy, and asserting that lesbians and gay men must be accorded a protection of dignity that is fundamental to the US Constitution, the High Court took aim at a systemic source of discrimination and stigmatization based on sexual orientation,” Kertzner says.